Results of pilot projects on the LUMI supercomputer (LUMI-C and LUMI-G) from the Czech Republic

 The aim of this 1st call was to provide pilot access to the newly installed GPU part (LUMI-G) of the LUMI supercomputer in order to get feedback before the start of proper operation.
 The availability and technical readiness of the system (e.g. installed software) are not guaranteed at this point in time and unexpected downtime for maintenance or reconfiguration of the system may occur during this pilot phase.

-Two projects were selected for each country participating in the LUMI consortium.
-Therefore, only two projects were selected from the Czech Republic!
+Two projects for LUMI-C and two projects for LUMI-G were selected for each member country within the LUMI consortium.
+Therefore, also within the Czech Republic, only two and two projects were selected!

 Principal Investigator: Dominik Legut

 Title: Understanding the Physics of Phonons utilizing electronic structure and atomistic calculations employing state-of-the-art methods